 Liew joined Watsi on May 4th, 2016.
-Six months ago, Liew became the 5827th member to automatically support a new Watsi patient every month.
-Since then, 666 more people have become monthly donors!
-Liew's most recent donation supported Emmanuel, a 1-year-old baby boy from Kenya, to fund congenital anorectal malformation surgery.
+One year ago, Liew joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Liew's most recent donation supported Alvis, a two-month-old baby boy from Kenya, to fund hypospadias repair surgery.

 Liew has funded healthcare for 82 patients in 12 countries.